| The September 11 2001 terrorist

 and intelligence services and thus draws on all manner of

 apparently 'innocent' traces.
+This brief survey [17]

 of surveillance studies shows how the once-dominant model